nkabbara/nkabbara.github.io/books/on-writing-well.md

 Be prudent in your use of exclamation points, especially when being humorous, they ruin the surprise.

 Alert the reader of any mood change from the previous sentence as soon as you can.
-Use: but, yet, howerver, nevertheless, still, instead, thus therefore, meanwhile, now, later, today, subsequetly and more...Start the new sentence with "but" when shifting direction.
+Use: but, yet, however, nevertheless, still, instead, thus therefore, meanwhile, now, later, today, subsequently and more...Start the new sentence with "but" when shifting direction.
 If you need some relief from 'but', use 'however', however don't put it at the start or end of sentence, but rather as soon as you can.
 "Yet" works like "but", but its meaning is closer to nevertheless.
-Either of those words at the beggining of a sentence can replace a summary of what the reader was told and make your prose tighter:  "Despite the fact that all these dangers had been pointed out to him, he decided to go." becomes "Yet he decided to go" or "Nevertheless he decid to go."
+Either of those words at the beginning of a sentence can replace a summary of what the reader was told and make your prose tighter:  "Despite the fact that all these dangers had been pointed out to him, he decided to go." becomes "Yet he decided to go" or "Nevertheless he decide to go."
 The time temporal ones, like now, meanwhile, etc...are for orienting the reader about the time frame: "Later I found out why.", "Now I know better".
 Always alert the reader of a change from the previous sentence.

-Which and that: always use "that" unless it makes your meaning ambigous.
+Which and that: always use "that" unless it makes your meaning ambiguous.
 If your sentence needs a comma to achieve its precise meaning, it probably needs "which".
 "That" is used to identify the specific item under discussion-from many items-, while "which" qualifies the only item under discussion.A  high proportion of "which" usage narrowly describes, or identifies, or locates, or explains or otherwise qualify the phrase that preceded the comma.
 "Take the shoes that are in the closet." (there are many shoes we're discussing, but the ones in the closet), "Take the shoes, which are in the closet." (only one pair is being discussed.)
 More examples: The house, which has a red roof, The store, which is called Bob’s Hardware, The Rhine, which is in Germany

 Concept nouns are mostly bad.
-It's when you use nouns to express a concept instead of active verbs: "The common reaction is incredulous laughter.", "Bemused cynicism ins't the only response to the old system.", "The current campus hostility is a sympton of the change".
+It's when you use nouns to express a concept instead of active verbs: "The common reaction is incredulous laughter.", "Bemused cynicism isn't the only response to the old system.", "The current campus hostility is a symptom of the change".
 Notice how these sentences have no people in them.
 That's weak.
-Now look at "Most people just laugh with disbelief.", "Some people respond to the old sysmte by turning cynical; others say...", "It's easy to notice the change-you can see how angry all the students are.".
+Now look at "Most people just laugh with disbelief.", "Some people respond to the old system by turning cynical; others say...", "It's easy to notice the change-you can see how angry all the students are.".

 Creeping nounism: multiple nouns used where one noun or one verb would do: "Nobody goes broke now.", "It no longer rains".

 Don't overstate.
 Life has enough funny and unusual situation that when described with good English, they'll do the job.
 “The living room looked as if an atomic bomb had gone off there”.
 Weak.

-Problamatic sentences can usually be solved by completely getting rid of them.
+Problematic sentences can usually be solved by completely getting rid of them.
 It's the last solution that comes to mind when in a jam.
 Ask, "Do I need it at all?"
 Probably not.
 Remove it and move on.

 Try to think in paragraph units where each has its own integrity of content and structure.
 Try to keep them short-too many long paragraphs will scare the reader.
-But also a succession of monotonusly sized ones will bore him.
+But also a succession of monotonously sized ones will bore him.
 Make it visually inviting with a good balance of alternations.

 Writing well is an evolving process, not a finished product.
 Rewriting is where good writing happens because a newly hatches sentence is always filled with hurdles to clarity.
 Tinker with the sentences using the checklists in these notes.
-When the reader has a narrative flow he can follow with no trouble from start to finish, you're done. _Rewriting here is refering to improving a draft that you like.
+When the reader has a narrative flow he can follow with no trouble from start to finish, you're done. _Rewriting here is referring to improving a draft that you like.
 Full rewrite has its place as well._ **Rewriting is NOT going back and adding 'style' to your prose.**

 Write about what you care about.
 There's no subject you're not allowed to write about.
-No area in life is stupid to smoeone who takes it seriously.
+No area in life is stupid to someone who takes it seriously.
 No subject you don't have permission to write about.

-Dont' annoy your readers with overexplaining-by telling them something they already know or can figure out.
+Don't annoy your readers with over-explaining-by telling them something they already know or can figure out.
 Try not to use words like "surprisingly", "predictably" and "of course".
 Trust your material.

 Your voice is your identity as a writer.
 The reader will know it's you whether your write about tango or about technology.
 Do not fit your voice into the subject, rather write about the subject in your voice.
 You may help your voice come out by paying attention to the following:
 * Breeziness: it's when you ingratiate to the reader.
-You talk to him in an overly friendly manner if you want his approval or in an overly pretentious manner if you think they're high browed.
+You talk to him in an overly friendly manner if you want his approval or in an overly pretentious manner if you think they're highbrowed.
 Instead, picture yourself having a conversation with a friend who you respect and that you know that he respects you.
 * Clichés are the enemy of good taste.
-They condence ideas into metaphor.
+They condense ideas into metaphor.
 Shed them and explain the idea in your own fresh words.
-You will inevitabely introduce cliches and will remove the in your rewriting.
+You will inevitably introduce cliches and will remove the in your rewriting.
 Top brass instead of official, execs, chairmen, presidents, directors, or managers.
 * Imitate authors who you enjoy and you think have good taste.
 Don't worry about sounding like them.
 Eventually you will shed that skin.
 * Generally, taste uses words that have surprise, strength and precision.
 You use mostly short words with two syllables, some with three.
 More than that only if you have to.
-And much less, long words of latin origin that end with 'ion'.
-You rarely use vague words, instead you use real everday words like: leaves, wind, frost, air, evening, earth, comfort, soil, labor, breath, body, justice, courage, peace, land, rites, home.
+And much less, long words of Latin origin that end with 'ion'.
+You rarely use vague words, instead you use real everyday words like: leaves, wind, frost, air, evening, earth, comfort, soil, labor, breath, body, justice, courage, peace, land, rites, home.
-* Remember that taste and eloquance are deeply rooted with who  you are.
+* Remember that taste and eloquence are deeply rooted with who  you are.
 Go with what seems inevitable in your own heritage and embrace it.

 Thinking about the finished article or book will impede your writing because writing is an emergent activity.
 Parts of it are best left to be discovered during the writing.
 There are some decisions to be made before starting, but those are tools of carpentry.
 Things not to think about: what will my audience think of this?
 Will this be published?
 How will I think about this in the future?
 How many sales will this bring me?